corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/ledger/smart-contracts.md

 The contract code can:

 * Check the number of inputs, outputs, commands, or attachments.
-* Check that a [time window]({{< relref "./time-windows.md" >}}) exists and that time points mentioned in states fall within this time window.
+* Check that the [time window]({{< relref "./time-windows.md" >}}) matches the expectations for the given transaction.
+For example, that a point in time mentioned in one of the states (inputs, outputs, references) falls within the time window.
 * Check the contents of all components.
 * Evaluate looping constructs, variable assignments, function calls, helper methods, and other aspects of the transaction code.
 * Group similar states to validate them as a group.
 For example, it can impose a rule on the combined value of all the cash states.

 ## Determinism

 To enable the nodes on a network to reach consensus about a proposed update to the ledger, transaction verification must be deterministic.
-This means that contracts must always accept or reject a given transaction, regardless of when it is validated, or the amount of information that the node running the contract holds.
+This means that contracts must always accept or always reject a particular transaction, regardless of when it is validated, or the amount of information that the node running the contract holds.

 ## Contract Limitations